ncuskey/silver-umbrella/README.md

 - **Spell Result Caching**: Intelligent caching for GrammarBot API responses
 - **Curly Apostrophe Support**: Proper handling of smart quotes and apostrophes
 - **Token Character Offsets**: Precise character position tracking for GrammarBot issue alignment
+- **Discard Controls**: Drag words or individual carets into the Discard panel to hide them from the stream and make them non‑blocking for CWS; Undo restores the last removal (Cmd/Ctrl+Z).

 ### Layout & Responsiveness
 - **Wide Container on Large Screens**: Main wrapper uses `max-w-screen-xl 2xl:max-w-screen-2xl` so the app fills more of a 1080p/1440p display while staying fluid on smaller screens.